Peanut Butter Festival to be held in New Bethlehem

 “Come early for those, they may not last long,” Brothers said, noting that the chamber also sells festival merchandise at the tent, as well as special peanut butter and chocolate treats made by the festival’s title sponsor, Char-Val Candies.

-The festival officially kicks off Friday at 4 p.m. as the numerous food vendors and crafters open.
+The festival officially kicks off Friday at 4 p.m. as the numerous food vendors and crafters open, although some will open in time for lunch on Friday.
 Brothers said more food vendors than ever before will be on hand this year, and the park will also be filled with crafters and other booths.

 “We are full,” she said this week.
 “We are squeezing in a few more food vendors and will have a full range of foods, including wings this year.”

+On Friday, the festival’s popular Wine Walk returns from 5 to 8 p.m.
+Participants with early bird tickets can get started at 4 p.m.
+Brothers said that the registration for the walk will again be held at Redbank Chevrolet; however, the end-of-the-night wine pickup will be held at the Town Center along Arch Street.

-Friday evening’s activities include the Wine Walk from 5 to 8 p.m., and the crowning of the Peanut Butter Festival queen at 6 p.m. on the stage, followed by the band, Son of Leroy, from 7 to 9 p.m.
+Friday evening’s activities include the crowning of the Peanut Butter Festival queen at 6 p.m. on the stage, followed by the band, Son of Leroy, from 7 to 9 p.m.
 The evening will conclude with a fireworks display by Ace Pyro.

+Brothers said the fireworks had to be moved from the usual Saturday night spot to Friday night due to a private event planned across the creek from the festival at the site from which the fireworks are launched.

+Saturday’s lineup starts early with the 5K race at 8 a.m.
+The race will end on the Redbank Valley Trail near Zack’s restaurant, and awards will be presented there to the runners.

-New this year, a wing eating contest will be held on the stage at 11:30 a.m., featuring super hot wings from local eatery, Zack’s.
+New this year, a wing eating contest will be held on the stage at 11:30 a.m., featuring super hot wings from local eatery, Zack’s, which will also be set up selling wings in the food area of the festival.

 The evening’s entertainment features country rock band Everett Lee & Underground Stampede with two sets, from 5:30 to 7 p.m. and 7:30 to 9 p.m.